joshuadavidnelson/disable-blog/readme.txt

 **Categories & Tags**: These are hidden and redirected, unless they are supported by a custom post type.

-**Custom Post Types**: For the most part this plugin shouldn't bother any custom post types.
+**Custom Post Types**: This plugin includes extensive support for custom post types and taxonomies.
 If you are using a custom post type that supports the built-in `category` and/or `post_tag` taxonomies, they will be visible and accessible through that post type.

 **Support**: This plugin is maintained for free but **please reach out** and I will assist you as soon as possible.
 You can visit the [support forums](https://wordpress.org/support/plugin/disable-blog) or the [issue](https://github.com/joshuadavidnelson/disable-blog/issues) section of the [GitHub repository](https://github.com/joshuadavidnelson/disable-blog).